 - 2 teaspoons salt-free all-purpose seasoning (such as Frontier or Mrs. Dash)

-- 15- to 16-ounce can large white beans (cannellini or Great Northern),
+- 15- to 16-ounce can chickpeas or large white beans (cannellini or Great Northern),

 - Salt and freshly ground pepper to taste

 - Minced fresh parsley or cilantro for topping, as desired